pavlealeksic/puppeteer-afp/README.md

             createAnalyserIndexRandom: 0.7659530895341677, // all values of Math.random() can be used
             createAnalyserResultRandom: 0.7659530895341677, // all values of Math.random() can be used },
-    };
+        webRTCProtect: true //this option is used to disable or enable WebRTC disabling by destroying get user media };
 // run this function on any page you want to protect, so pages loaded on
 // this page after this is done will be protected